< All People

 Michael Taylor

-Michael Taylor is a leading strategist in implementing redevelopments at brownfields and Superfund sites.
+Michael Taylor is a leading strategist in implementing redevelopments at brownfield and Superfund sites.
 He regularly serves as a project manager, facilitator, and key strategist, working with stakeholders to sustainably redevelop projects nationwide.

-He works in many of the country’s most challenging areas, including remote rural locations, inner city environmental justice neighborhoods, and some of the most contaminated sites in the country.
+Mr. Taylor works in many of the country’s most challenging areas, including remote rural locations, inner-city environmental justice neighborhoods, and some of the most contaminated sites in the country.
 He has specialized expertise in bringing diverse parties to consensus to facilitate redevelopment.

 He also served as an industry representative to the Waste and Facility Siting Subcommittee of the National Environmental Justice Advisory Council (NEJAC) of USEPA.
 As chairman of the Brownfields Work Group and co-chair of the Superfund Redevelopment Initiative Work Group under NEJAC, Mr. Taylor provided guidance to USEPA on issues related to brownfields, Superfund, environmental justice, and the sustainable redevelopment of impacted sites.